lanl/Quantum-Volume-in-Practice/README.md

 - `figures_IBMQ_connected_subgraphs/` contains the cumulative HOP plots for connected subgraphs on IBMQ devices.

+- `figures_Rigetti_subgraph_enumeration/` contains cumulative HOP figures for connected subgraphs of the two Rigetti devices Aspen-M-1 and Aspen-11.
+The names of the PDF files indicate which qubit subgraph corresponds to each plot.

 ### Python scripts for compiling the QV circuits for different backends

 - The scripts `transpile_QV_circuits_to_IBMQ_connected_subgraphs.py` and `transpile_QV_circuits_to_ionq_gateset.py` transform the uncompiled QV circuits to the gatesets and connectivities of IBMQ and IonQ devices.
 Importantly, these scripts save the circuits as QASM files which can then be submitted to the different backends (which may involve other software or circuit representations).